barumau/pandunia/english/english-pandunia.md

 winter - leng mosim
 winter melon (wax gourd, ash gourd) - mum melon
 wintry - lengomosimi
-wire - metallin
+wire - metal lin
 wisdom - sofita
 wise - sofi
 with (there be; have) - ha
 without - na
 wolf - volfe
 Wolof (language and people) - Volof
-woman (adult female) - maturi fem
+woman (adult female) - matur fem
 wonder (be amazed) - be ajibu
 wonder (be interested in, would like to know) - be sabi vol
 wood (timber) - muku mate